What do I need to know about a student with autism?

 Socially, you will see these students do not fit in.
 They don’t understand that other people have thoughts, ideas, and ways of thinking that are different from theirs.
 Interaction with others is often one-sided and inappropriate.
 The ASD child will often be absorbed in certain subjects and will only want to talk about those subjects.
 Reciprocal play is absent such as turn taking or adding on ideas to play scenarios.
 You may see the child engaging in parallel play rather than direct interaction with other children; they don’t know how to join in.

 These children often lack empathy because they do not interpret the emotions of other accurately.
 Children with Asperger Syndrome (AS) are known for their honesty and will tell you exactly what they think and can be perceived as rude.
 They are rule-based and are quick to point out who isn’t following the rules.
 Breaking the rules can cause them anxiety.
 These traits make them susceptible to bullying and teasing from other students.
 The ASD student often doesn’t get the joke or becomes highly anxious when routines are changed.
 They often prefer to be alone.
 They do not follow the social customs of society that most of us learn simply through observation.
-Some great resources to learn more about AS in the classroom are Asperger Syndrome – Practical Strategies for the Classroom, Asperger Syndrome- What Teachers Need To Know, and Asperger Syndrome in the Inclusive Classroom.
+Some great resources to learn more about AS in the classroom are Asperger Syndrome – A Practical Guide for Teachers, Asperger Syndrome- What Teachers Need To Know, and Asperger Syndrome in the Inclusive Classroom.

 Communication difficulties present in a variety of ways.
 Some students are echolalic, repeating what others have said.
 Some may quote lines from movies or computer games or repeat certain sentences over and over again, especially when anxious.
 Speech often lacks a flow, rhythm and varied intonation and can sound flat.
 The use of pronouns may be absent or used incorrectly like inanimate objects may be referred to as he/she rather than “it”.
 The child may refer to himself in the third person, using their own name.
 They are not responsive to verbal cues and may appear deaf or in another world.
 A child may demonstrate good reading skills but poor comprehension.
 Expressive language (speaking) may not be as strong as receptive language (understanding language).